 Slow-Paced Beginning: Much like its predecessor, the story really picks up after the second major boss; up until that point your characters are fresh recruits being sent on relatively easy missions, but once Sukuna-Hikona falls and the Divine Powers arrive the cosmic battle truly begins.
 Downplayed somewhat compared to its prequel though, since we begin right in Tokyo instead of the peaceful Mikado, and the game does begin with you dyingand getting resurrected as a Godslayer.

-Take That Player: Show of hands, you felt the sting when Asahi wasted literal hours (in-game, thankfully) picking her Hunter name, didn't you?
+Take That, Audience!: Show of hands, you felt the sting when Asahi wasted literal hours (in-game, thankfully) picking her Hunter name, didn't you?
 Even her plea for name suggestions felt a little too close to the RPG player base's modus operandi.

 During your trip to Mikado, you can choose to emulate Flynn and take a nap at the lake.
 This results in hearing most of Issachar's opening speech from IV.
 Upon waking up, there's a fish hook in your hand when, all of a sudden, the ghost of Issachar painfully tells you to give it to Flynn.
 While it works out on Bonds, if you choose Massacre, once Dagda revives Flynn after the Vishnu-Flynn fight, he'll destroy the fishing hook, having forgotten all about Issachar.